Sheffield United's Paul Heckingbottom on Rhian Brewster and what pleased him the most against Bristol City

-Sheffield United: Paul Heckingbottom on Rhian Brewster and the best part of his team's win over Bristol City
+Sheffield United vs Bristol City: Paul Heckingbottom on Rhian Brewster and the best part of his team's victory

 Paul Heckingbottom, the Sheffield United manager, expressed delight at how his team embraced the instructions he delivered ahead of kick-off during their victory over Bristol City.